-+ This emission limit represents both the CD as well as the applicable qualifying emission limit for low emitting EGU (LEE) status (non-LEE limit is 0.030 lb/mmBtu), however MATS compliance testing is not due until 2022.
+This emission limit represents both the CD as well as the applicable qualifying emission limit for low emitting EGU (LEE) status (non-LEE limit is 0.030 lb/mmBtu)

-The Unit 1 FPM emission results meet the applicable emission limits in MI-ROP-B2835-2020a and satisfy the requirement to verify PM emission rates every three years.
-The FPM results also comply with the 0.015 lb/mmBtu CD limit with emissions less than 0.010 lb/mmBtu, therefore Unit 1 continues to qualify for the reduced test frequency incentive in paragraph 153 of the CD, reducing the annual FPM and CPM testing requirement to every other year.
+The Unit 2 FPM emission results meet the applicable emission limits in MI-ROP-B2835-2020a and satisfy the requirement to verify PM emission rates every three years.
+The FPM results also comply with the 0.015 lb/mmBtu CD limit with emissions less than 0.010 lb/mmBtu, therefore Unit 2 continues to qualify for the reduced test frequency incentive in paragraph 153 of the CD, reducing the annual FPM and CPM testing requirement to every other year.